WASHINGTON(Reuters) - Sage Products has been generous to science, and science has been kind to Sage Products.

 Besides providing funding and products for studies, companies often pay researchers directly for consulting and speaking engagements.
 Weinstein said he received a few thousand dollars from Sage but stopped accepting speaker fees a decade ago.

 Corporate ties to infection-control research extends beyond chlorhexidine.
 Manufacturers of diagnostic tests have financially supported scientists whose studies found that testing and treating patients upon hospital admission significantly reduced MRSA infections.
 Hospital garment makers have helped to fund scientists who found gowns and gloves highly effective in combating MRSA.
 Researchers involved in those studies have said that the companies were not involved in the trials and that their support did not influence the results.

-Europe has been faster to recognize chlorhexidine’s potential risks.
+Europe has been faster to recognise chlorhexidine’s potential risks.
 Studies from the region single out potentially fatal allergic reactions to the chemical as a serious, under-reported threat.

 Britain’s Medicines & Healthcare Products Regulatory Agency issued a warning about the dangerous reactions, called anaphylaxis, in 2012.
 The number of adverse events related to chlorhexidine reported to the agency increased from 14 in 2007 to 117 in 2016.

 In the United States, the FDA’s chlorhexidine warning in February came after a similar spike in incidents reported to the agency’s Federal Adverse Event Reporting System.
 Under the system, drug manufacturers are required to report when their products are suspected of causing illness or injury.